forastera/Data-Science-Light/README.md

          break
          print "Congratulations!"
       else:
          Step 1.
+Define a data science problem to solve for the given difficulty level.
-Find a small real life data set.
+         Step 2.
+Find a real life data set and create a simplified subset of it (sandbox data set).
          Step 3.
-Come up with a simple question or a problem for this data set Step 4.
-Find out in ressourses how it is typically done.
+Find out using resourses how this problem is typically solved.
+         Step 4.
+Play with the sandbox data set until the problem is solved.
          Step 5.
-Create a sandbox data set and play with it until the question is answered.
+Find out how the problem actually should be solved.
+Solve it more efficiently.
+Apply to the actual data set.
          Step 6.
-Tell other people about the problem, give them the same data set and let them try it out.
+Tell other PyLadies about the problem, give them the sandbox set and let them try Step 4.
          Step 7.
 Profit!
       difficulty +=1
 ```